 If being crammed into the club isn’t your scene, resident Cirque du Soleil show KÀ is one of the most breathtaking on the Strip, and the other non-party pools have a lazy river running through them.

-MGM boasts one of the more exciting restaurant lineups on the Strip, including two restaurants from highly acclaimed French chef Joël Robuchon, Emeril’s New Orleans Fish House, and the new Iron Chef-helmed Morimoto.
+MGM boasts one of the more exciting restaurant lineups on the Strip, including two restaurants from late, highly acclaimed French chef Joël Robuchon, Emeril’s New Orleans Fish House, and the Iron Chef-helmed Morimoto.

 And as if all that weren’t enough, there is shopping, attractions, a full-service spa, a fitness center, and more than 6 acres of pools and sunbathing areas.